MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 Once you have authenticated (see workflow example), you can retrieve the web service, assign it to a variable, and define the inputs to it as record data in a data frame (or CSV, TSV, ...).

-Batching begins by retrieving the web service containing the code you'll run against the inputs you define next.
+Batching begins by retrieving the web service containing the code against which you'll score the data records you define next.
 You can get a service using its name and version with the `getService()` function from `mrsdeploy`.

-**For example:**
+The `getService` function is covered in detail in [this article](data-scientist-manage-services.md).

+For example:
 ```R
 service4Batch <- getService("mtService", "v1.0.0")
 ```

-This function is covered in detail in [this article](data-scientist-manage-services.md).

 **Arguments**